sm343/Hilbert-R-tree-DSA/README.md

 # DSA-Assignment

 This is the code for a Hilbert R Tree implentation from the research paper of Antonin Guttmann in C programming language.
-Here, we are using 2D rectangles which are horizontal and vertical.<br />
+Here, 2D rectangles are used which are horizontal and vertical.<br />

 ## Assumptions